Stella Adler: Stella Adler schools

-Irene Gilbert, a longtime protégée and friend, ran the Stella Adler Studio of Acting in Los Angeles until her death.
+Established in 1949, the Stella Adler Studio of Acting in New York opened a new studio in Los Angeles named the Art of Acting Studio in 2010 and is run by the Adler family.

-The Stella Adler Studio of Acting in New York opened a new studio in Los Angeles named the Art of Acting Studio in 2010 and is run by the Adler family.
+Adler's protégée and longtime friend Irene Gilbert ran the Stella Adler Academy of Acting and Theatre in Los Angeles, established in 1985.

 Career on Broadway

 All works are the original Broadway productions unless otherwise noted.